ray-project/kuberay/apiserver/DEVELOPMENT.md

 #### Swagger UI updates

-To update the swagger ui files deployed with the Kuberay APi server, you'll need to:
+To update the swagger ui files deployed with the Kuberay API server, you'll need to:

 * Manually run the [hack/update-swagger-ui.bash](hack/update-swagger-ui.bash) script.
 The script downloads the swagger ui release and copies the files located in the [.../third_party/swagger-ui](../third_party/swagger-ui/) directory.
 It copies the [swagger-initializer.js](../third_party/swagger-ui/swagger-initializer.js)